 There was a cupboard full of gifts that Baby Santa got for Little Daddy.
 So apart from the gifts during homecoming, each time a guest forgot to get a gift for Little Daddy, Baby Santa gifted Abhu something from the cupboard.
 Life was awesome because the baby cared for Little Daddy Abhu.

 I allowed him to enter the room when I was feeding the baby:

-The most difficult time was the times when I had to feed the baby.
+The most troublesome time was the times when I had to feed the baby.
 Spending extended hours with the new baby behind closed doors while the elder one waited outside – this was a scene that worried us the most.
 I bought a feeding apron and allowed him to enter the room once in a while.
 He had loads of questions about the baby and sometimes wanted to peep and see what the baby was doing under the apron.
-We treated all this in a matter of fact manner so that it didn’t seem like something that needed too much importance.
+We treated all this in a matter-of-fact manner, so it didn’t seem like something that needed too much importance.

 We created situations where he had to take care of her:

 Every once in a while, I would be in the kitchen and Papa would be at work.
-Abhu and the little baby would be playing in the hall.
+Abhu and the little baby would play in the hall.
 When the baby started crying, Abhu would struggle to take care and call out to me.
-I would reply saying, “She is your baby, you need to take care of her, figure out a way.
+I would reply by saying, “She is your baby, you need to take care of her, figure out a way.
 Check if she has wetted her bed, do you think she is hungry?”
 I would help him subtly but not rush to rescue each time he called out.
-The idea was to make him feel that he was capable of handling the situation.
-A series of trials and errors led him to eventually understand the baby better.
+The idea was to make him feel that he could handle the situation.
+A series of trials and errors led him to understand the baby better.

 Making him feel responsible: